Yakovlev MC-21: Engines

+Pratt & Whitney (development phase)

 The 30,000 lbf thrust class Pratt & Whitney PW1000G was selected in December 2009.
-The design configuration now calls for the PW1400G-JM geared turbo fan engine to be installed on one version.
-Russia decided to have both an internal and external supplier for the engine and nacelle for greater flexibility in controlling rate and price.
+The design configuration at one stage called for the PW1400G-JM geared turbo fan engine to be installed on one version.
+Russia originally decided to have both an internal and external supplier for the engine and nacelle for greater flexibility in controlling rate and price, but abandoned non-Russian suppliers following sanctions.

+Aviadvigatel (production engine)

-The Russian engine will be the 8–16 tonne-force Aviadvigatel PD-14.
+The Russian-designed engine used for actual production is the 8–16 tonne-force Aviadvigatel PD-14.

 United Engine Corporation (UEC) planned to deliver five PD-14s for the MC-21 by the end of 2018, to start flight tests in 2019 for the MC-21 variant certification in 2021.

 By October 2018, the PD-14 had received its Rosaviatsia type certification.

-By October 2019, PD-14 flight-testing on the MC-21 was delayed until 2020.
+In October 2019, PD-14 flight-testing on the MC-21 was delayed until 2020.
+The project conducted at least 100 flight tests after that, but further delays occurred due to sanctions in 2022.